Svelte components can be compiled to custom elements, aka web components.

 [^3]: cf. https://github.com/sveltejs/svelte/issues/3852

 Similarly, you cannot use an upper-case letter in the name of attributes if the component is mounted as a custom element.
-For instance, even you specified like yourName="some value", it will be converted to a lower-case version like yourname.
+For instance, even you specified like yourName="some value"

 It seems the browsers that convert names to comply the naming convention explained above, rather than a problem of Svelte's Web Components support.